aiven/aiven-docs/docs/tools/terraform/get-started.md

 Terraform files declare the structure of the infrastructure, the dependencies, and configuration.
-These can be grouped together in one file, but it\'s ideal to put them in separate files.
+These can be grouped together in one file, but it's ideal to put them in separate files.

 Set up the Terraform project in an empty folder: